GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 ### Problem description

-The aim of these project is to analyze a dataset on sleep health and lifestyle compound by a small sample.
-By doing so, we intend to extract meaningful patterns and correlations so that we can shed some light onto some possible relationship between sleep quality, lifestyle choices, and overall health.
+The aim of these project is to showcase an end-to-end data pipeline execution being deployed in the cloud.
+We also aim to identify which professions are more prone to have sleeping disorders amongst a very small sample of a dataset on [sleep health and lifestyles](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset?select=Sleep_health_and_lifestyle_dataset.csv).

 For that end, the structure of an OLAP approach/system was followed.
 This is to say: beginning by loading the dataset from a remote repository until rendering of a dashboard for analytic purposes.